redeyedvireo/PyFileCopier/Documentation.md

 `directory` Source directory

-`files` **Not yet implemented** A multi-line list of files to copy.
+`files` A multi-line list of files to copy.
 If this is specified, only these files will be copied, rather then the entire directory.
 Also, the `copySubdirs` parameter is ignored (subdirectories will not be copied.)
 The second and following lines must be indented.

 `destDir` Comma-separated list of destination directories.
 The name of the copy group will be at the root directory of the copied files.
 Do not use spaces after a comma.

 `copySubdirs` Whether to copy files in subdirectories of `directory`.

+`excludeFiles` Comma-separated list of files to exclude from copying.
+Do not use spaces after a comma.

 `excludeExtensions` Comma-separated list of file extensions to exclude from copying.
 Do not use spaces after a comma.